nekdozjam/wildfly-jwt-quickstarts/example-jaxrs-jwt/README.md

 * `/rest/token` - POST endpoint for generating tokens from provided credentials

+Note: This quickstart uses only few JWT claims to demonstrate usage.
+You should use all claims required by the specification you are using.

 System Requirements
 -------------------
 You need to have WildFly Application Server 12 running.

-ll you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.1.1 or later.
+All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.1.1 or later.

 Configure the Server
 ------------------------------------